cucumber/cucumber-ruby/CONTRIBUTING.md

 ### Find the appropriate repository

-The current repository, cucumber-ruby, is actually the tip of the iceberg.
+The current repository, `cucumber-ruby`, is actually the tip of the iceberg.
 It provides a user interface through a CLI, some built-in formatters, and the execution environment you may know as the `World` object.